Reactive Chat application using ServiceStack and Fable in F#

 model, Cmd.none

 A very simple update method.
-Now closely look at PreparePost message.
-That is where Fable ecosystem shined, I am mutating thing.
-As it is not that strict.
-And for the fact mutable is not that bad,
+Now closely look at the PreparePost message.
+That is where the Fable ecosystem shines.
+I am mutating things, as it is not that strict.
+And for the fact that mutability is not that bad, but shared mutable state is very bad.
+I am preparing a post command here and handing it over to another method.
+And from there it will go forward.

-definition file to F# imports.
+In the above PreparePost and PostMessage messages, there are a few things like dtos and client.
+That all comes thanks to ts2fable.
+A library used to convert typescript definition files to F# imports.
 It is quite magical and super awesome.
 Currently in beta but works most of the time for around 95% of the code.

 let [<Import("*","@servicestack\client")>] SSClient: SSClient.IExports = jsNative